Luke Farrell (American football)

 Luke Farrell (born October 14, 1997) is an American professional football tight end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was drafted by the Jacksonville Jaguars in the fifth round of the 2021 NFL draft.

+College career

-He played college football for the Ohio State Buckeyes.
+Farrell played college football for the Ohio State Buckeyes.